apurvamulay/ReCOVery/README.md

  Twitter data is gathered using Twitter Developer account and API keys.
 The twitter developer account can be created at [https://developer.twitter.com/en].
 Once the account is created, you can create the app.
 On successful creation of the app, the keys will be  available in the `keys and tokens` section of the app.

  To start using twitter APIs, add the keys to the `get_twitter_data.py` and run function set_creds().
-This will add keys to the `api-credentials.yaml` file.
+This will add keys to the `code/credentials/api-credentials.yaml` file.

  Twitter data is gathered using premium search APIs.

+ `code/collect_articles.ipynb` - The code to collect news articles from the news url.

 Install all the libraries in `requirements.txt` using the following command